xiaomingyang-git2021/xiaomingyang-git2021/README.md

 ## Hello!

-  I’m Xiaoming Yang, a Full Stack Web Developer from New York City.
-Currently I am a Pursuit Fellow, taking part in an intensive 12 - month software engineering fellowship with a 9% acceptance rate.
+  I’m __Xiaoming Yang__, a __Full Stack Web Developer__ from New York City.
+Currently I am a __Pursuit Fellow__, taking part in an intensive 12 - month software engineering fellowship with a 9% acceptance rate.

   I am working towards becoming a Full Stack Web Developer so that I can be a leader in tech, by strengthening my skills and continuing to learn each day.